 The labs are fitted with state-of-the-art equipment, meticulously selected for low-light experiments:

-- Three Attocube Attodry cryostats.
+- Four Attocube Attodry and one Montana cryostats.
 The Rolls-Royce of helium-free cryostats for confocal microscopy and solid-state physics, equipped with superconducting magnets and XYZ piezo motors and scanners to allow for all the freedom you need to explore your sample.

 - State-of-art detectors and spectrometers.
-Detecting single photons is not straightforward but we use liquid nitrogen cooled cameras and superconducting single photon detectors to make the most challenging experiments possible, from visible light to telecom wavelengths.
+We use liquid nitrogen cooled cameras and superconducting single photon detectors to make the most challenging experiments possible, from visible light to telecom wavelengths.

 - Optics and optomechanics are mostly custom-built from top grade components for our bespoke experiments.

-- And much more: time-tagging high speed electronics, ultra-high resolution wavemeters, Fabry-Perot interferometers, electro-optic modulators, lock-in amplifiers, pulse-pattern generator, etc.
+- And much more: time-tagging high speed electronics, ultra-high resolution wavemeters, Fabry-Perot interferometers, electro-optic modulators, lock-in amplifiers, pulse-pattern generators, etc.